---

 | :--- | :--- | :--- | :--- |

 1. **Third-party source toxicity.** AI engines cite specific URLs containing negative information, such as outdated review articles, complaint threads, or competitor "alternatives to your brand" pages.
-The AI retrieval mechanism treats these external URLs as authoritative sources when a brand fails to provide competing positive signals through structured data.
+The AI retrieval mechanism treats these external URLs as authoritative sources when the brand lacks competing positive signals from structured sources.

-3. **Absence of prompt-matched content.** Negative sentiment is triggered when specific queries, such as "Is [Brand] worth the price for a 50-person sales team?", lack direct answers on the brand's website.
-If no content provides structured, citable data for these exact questions, the AI fills the gap using indexed review content.
+3. **Absence of prompt-matched content.** Negative sentiment is often triggered by specific queries, such as "Is [Brand] worth the price for a 50-person sales team?"
+If a brand site fails to answer these exact questions with structured, citable data, the AI fills the information gap with whatever indexed review content is available.

-4. **Stale content.** Pages that have not been updated within 90 days are up to 3x more likely to lose AI citations, according to RankShift AI research.
-Foundational positioning pages that are 18 months old create a freshness problem that compounds technical and content gaps, leading to citation loss.
+4. **Stale content.** Content freshness directly impacts citation reliability.
+According to RankShift AI research, pages that have not been updated within 90 days are up to 3x more likely to lose AI citations.
+Foundational positioning pages that are 18 months old create a freshness problem that compounds other sentiment issues.

 # 5-Step Framework to Reverse Negative AI Sentiment

-The 5-Step Framework to Reverse Negative AI Sentiment follows a strict sequence where each phase enables the subsequent step.
-Skipping the Step 1 audit results in publishing content that targets the wrong prompts, while bypassing the Step 3 infrastructure layer ensures that even high-quality content remains inaccessible to AI crawlers.
+Reversing negative AI sentiment requires a specific, sequential execution where each step enables the subsequent phase.
+Skipping the initial audit in Step 1 leads to publishing content that targets the wrong prompts.
+Similarly, bypassing the infrastructure layer in Step 3 ensures that even high-quality content remains inaccessible to AI crawlers.

 ## Step 1: Run a Prompt-Level Sentiment Audit